NEXT is now ERGO NEXT Insurance, uniting digital-first innovation with Munich Re’s global financial strength.

 Contractual liability and hold harmless agreements

-Say you’re a general contractor and hire an electrician to work on a construction project.
-If the electrician were to accidentally electrocute themselves on the job, you could be partly responsible for their medical expenses — unless you included a hold harmless agreement in their contract.
-Then, the subcontractor could not sue you for medical expenses; they agreed to “hold you harmless.”
+If you’re a general contractor and you hire an electrician that accidentally electrocutes themselves on the job, you could be partly responsible for their medical expenses — unless you included a hold harmless agreement in their contract.
+With this clause agreed upon in the contract, the subcontractor may not be able to sue you for medical expenses.
+They agreed to “hold you harmless.”

-In these kinds of business contracts, the subcontractor assumes all the risk related to the work, and the general contractor avoids liability.
-This is where contractual liability insurance becomes handy.
-It can help protect policyholders — in this case, the subcontractor — from financial losses resulting from hold harmless agreements.
+In these kinds of business contracts, the subcontractor assumes all the risk related to their work, and the general contractor does not share the liability.
+Contractual liability insurance can help protect policyholders — in this case, the subcontractor — from financial costs resulting from these types of hold harmless agreements.

 4 common contractual liability insurance myths

-4. It’s too expensive.
-Costs will vary depending on the size of your business, your industry, the types of contracts you enter into and the level of risk involved.
-The cost of being uninsured could be far greater than the insurance premium.
+Costs depend on your business size, industry and the types of contracts you sign.
+The cost of being uninsured could be far greater than the cost of the insurance premium.

 What are contractual liability riders?